MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

   * `Action.OpenUrl`: Opens a specified URL from the Card.
   * `Action.ToggleVisibility`: Displays or hides one or more elements in the card.
   * `Action.Execute`: Collects the input fields and sends them as a request to your bot service.
-  * `Action.Submit`: Opens a Task module or Stage view using type invoke in data object.
+  * `Action.Submit`: Opens a dialog or Stage view using type invoke in data object.

   :::image type="content" source="../assets/images/Copilot/ailib-copilot-action-buttons.png" alt-text="Graphic shows an example of the Update Stock, restock, and Cancel restock action buttons in an Adaptive Card response in M365 Chat.":::

-* If a user can change any information on the card through task module, stage view, or directly from the card, we recommend the Adaptive Card to support universal actions and automatic refresh. [*Recommended*]
+* If a user can change any information on the card through dialog, stage view, or directly from the card, we recommend the Adaptive Card to support universal actions and automatic refresh. [*Recommended*]
 * Adaptive Cards must include a URL as part of the metadata, which allows cards to be easily copied from one hub to another. [*Recommended*]
 * Apart from thumbnails, any image in an Adaptive Card must have an alt-text. [*Recommended*]